obsidianmd/obsidian-help/en/Advanced topics/Using Obsidian URI.md

 - `content` (optional) the contents of the note.
 - `silent` (optional) set this if you don't want to open the new note.
 - `append` (optional) append to an existing file if one exists.
-- `overwrite` (optional) overwrite an existing file if one exists, but only if `append` is not set.
+- `overwrite` (optional) overwrite an existing file if one exists, but only if `append` isn't set.
 - `x-success` (optional) see [[#x-callback-url]].

 Examples:

 - `obsidian://new?vault=my%20vault&name=my%20note`
   This opens the vault `my vault`, and creates a new note called `my note`.
 - `obsidian://new?vault=my%20vault&path=path%2Fto%2Fmy%20note`
   This opens the vault `my vault`, and creates a new note at `path/to/my note`.

 #### Action `hook-get-address`

 Description: Endpoint for use with [Hook](https://hookproductivity.com/).
 Use: `obsidian://hook-get-address`